-Our ability to develop, manufacture, market and sell IV APAP, Omigard or any other product candidates that we may in-license or acquire depends upon our ability to avoid infringing the proprietary rights of third parties.
+Our ability to develop, manufacture, market and sell Acetavance, Omigard or any other product candidates that we may in-license or acquire depends upon our ability to avoid infringing the proprietary rights of third parties.
 Numerous U.S. and foreign issued patents and pending patent applications, which are owned by third parties, exist in the general fields of pain treatment and prevention of infections and cover the use of numerous compounds and formulations in our targeted markets.
 For instance, there is a patent in force in various European countries, with claims that, if valid, may be broad enough in scope to cover the formulation of our Omigard product candidate.
 It is possible that we may determine it prudent to seek a license to this European patent in order to avoid potential litigation and other disputes.
 We cannot be sure that a license would be available to us on commercially reasonable terms, or at all.
-Similarly, there is a patent application pending in the United States that corresponds to the European patent.
-Because this patent application has neither published nor issued, it is too early to tell if the claims of this application will present similar issues for Omigard in the United States.
-There is also a patent application pending in Canada that corresponds to the European patent.
-Because this patent application has not issued, it is too early to tell if the claims of this application will present similar issues for Omigard in Canada.
+Similarly, there is a patent application pending in the U.S. that corresponds to the European patent.
+Because this patent application has neither published nor issued, it is too early to tell if the claims of this application will present similar issues for Omigard in Canada.
 However, similar to the European patent, if the U.S. or Canadian patent applications issue with a scope that is broad enough to cover our Omigard product candidate and we are unable to assert successful defenses to any patent claims, we may be unable to commercialize Omigard, or may be required to expend substantial sums to obtain a license to the other party's patent.
 While we believe there may be multiple grounds to challenge the validity of the European patent, and these grounds may be applicable to the U.S. and Canadian applications should they issue as patents, the outcome of any litigation relating to this European patent and the U.S. and Canadian patent applications, or any other patents or patent applications, is uncertain and participating in such litigation would be expensive, time-consuming and distracting to management.
 Because of the uncertainty inherent in any patent or other litigation involving proprietary rights, we and Migenix may not be successful in defending intellectual property claims by third parties, which could have a material adverse affect on our results of operations.
 Regardless of the outcome of any litigation, defending the litigation may be expensive, time-consuming and distracting to management.
-In addition, because patent applications can take many years to issue, there may be currently pending applications, unknown to us, which may later result in issued patents that IV APAP or Omigard may infringe.
-There could also be existing patents of which we are not aware that IV APAP or Omigard may inadvertently infringe.
+In addition, because patent applications can take many years to issue, there may be currently pending applications, unknown to us, which may later result in issued patents that Acetavance or Omigard may infringe.
+There could also be existing patents of which we are not aware that Acetavance or Omigard may inadvertently infringe.